Alpha Kappa Alpha Service: 1910 - 1920

 Service Extensions - Scholarship & Cultural Awareness to Campus 1909 - 1910

-This presentation helped to facilitate:
+This presentation helped to facilitate the following:

 From the Howard Journal: